PhilanthropyDataCommons/sdk/README.md

 ### Generating other SDKs:

-If you are interested in another language please review the [many languages](https://github.com/swagger-api/swagger-codegen/tree/master/modules/swagger-codegen/src/main/resources) that the Swagger Codegen project supports directly.
-Please see the [Swagger Codegen documentation](https://github.com/swagger-api/swagger-codegen?tab=readme-ov-file#generators) for information on how to generate libraries for other languages.
+If you are interested in another language please review the [many languages](https://openapi-generator.tech/docs/generators) that the Swagger Codegen project supports directly.
+Please see the [OpenAPI Generator documentation](https://openapi-generator.tech/docs) for information on how to generate libraries for other languages.